OB-lab/James_et_al._2021-MBE/README.md

 library(qvalue)
 ```

-Define the path to the input file
+The path to the input file was defined.

 ```
 path_to_file <- "…/all_rel_50pp_80md_HWE_MAF0.05.vcf"
 ```

-Read the VCF file into the PCAdapt format.
-This will also output the number of individuals and number of loci so you can check it has read the file correctly.
+The VCF file was read as PCAdapt format.
+The code below also outputs the number of individuals and number of loci so you can check it has read the file correctly.

 ```
 file <- read.pcadapt(path_to_file, type = "vcf")
 ```

-Do a PCA, with K principal components.
+A PCA was performed with K principal components.

 ```
 x <- pcadapt(input = file, K = 40)
 ```

-Perform a scree plot to visualise how much variance each principal component explains.
+We visualised how much variance each principal component explained with a scree plot.

 ```
 plot(x, option = "screeplot")